berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Can any of my readers see a solution to this puzzle?
 I'm throwing down the gauntlet.
 Find a way to work around Lua's lack of garbage collection on light userdata, then [post it here](https://github.com/anet-be/lua-yottadb/discussions/28), and I'll make you famous on this blog. :wink:

+On the other hand, [Mitchell](https://github.com/orbitalquark) has rightly [pointed out](https://github.com/anet-be/lua-yottadb/discussions/28#discussioncomment-6147559) that this is probably premature optimisation.
+After profiling, you can easily recover the speed in time-critical code by simply giving up dot notation and creating the node object all at once with ydb.node("demographics", "country", "person").

 ## Portability: Python, etc.

 In theory, my final `cachearray.c` is the best version to port to another language without a complete re-write because it now keeps its strings entirely in C – which means it's fairly self-contained and portable.
 Having said that, it will need changes in how it receives function parameters: which is from the Lua stack.
 The Python/etc. portion of the wrapper will also need extensions to support cache-arrays.